 Taapsee Pannu, Vikrant Massey, Swara Bhasker & Other B-town Celebs React To Jamia Millia Protest

-The protests against the Citizenship Act Amendment are spreading across the country, and the national capital, Delhi too was affected by the same.
-According to a Times Of India report, students at Jamia Millia Islamia were demonstrating against the controversial act when Delhi Police stormed the campus and the protests turned violent with a battle with the police, vandalism and torching.
+The protests against the Citizenship Act Amendment Bill are spreading across the country, and the national capital, Delhi too was affected by the same.
+According to a Times of India report, students at Jamia Millia Islamia University were demonstrating against the controversial act when Delhi Police stormed the campus and the protests turned violent with a battle with the police with vandalism and torching following suit.

 As soon as news of a brutal police crackdown on the Jamia Millia Islamia campus spread across the country, Bollywood celebrities like Taapsee Pannu, Vikrant Massey, Konkona Sensharma reacted to the violent incident.

-The 'Chhapaak' actor took to his Twitter page and wrote, "This is a picture of students from #JamiaMillia holding photos of #Ambedkar & #Gandhi opposing the #CAA2019 We haven't forgotten our roots.And we will fight to regain the lost sanity of this proud country b#StandWithJamia #Delhiviolence."
+Vikrant Massey took to his Twitter page and wrote, "This is a picture of students from #JamiaMillia holding photos of #Ambedkar & #Gandhi opposing the #CAA2019 We haven't forgotten our roots.And we will fight to regain the lost sanity of this proud country b#StandWithJamia #Delhiviolence."

 Check out the tweet here.